Sterling Shepard: 2016

 Going into the regular season, Shepard was named a starting wide receiver, along with Odell Beckham Jr. He started Giants' season opener against the Dallas Cowboys and made three receptions for 43-yards and caught his first career touchdown on a nine-yard pass from Eli Manning, helping the Giants win 20–19.
 The following week, Shepard caught a season-high eight passes for 117 receiving yards in a 16–13 victory over the New Orleans Saints.
 On September 25, 2016, he caught five passes for 73 yards and caught a 23-yard touchdown pass from Eli Manning during the Giants' first loss of the season to the Washington Redskins.
 On November 6, 2016, he continued to emerge as a promising receiver after he made three receptions for 50 yards and caught a 23-yard touchdown pass in a victory over the Philadelphia Eagles.
 The following game, Shepard caught five passes for 42 receiving yards and a touchdown in a 21–20 win over the Cincinnati Bengals.

 On November 20, 2016, Shepard had his third game in a row with a touchdown after he finished a 22–16 victory over the Chicago Bears with five catches for 50 yards and a touchdown.
 In a Week 16 match-up against the Philadelphia Eagles, Shepard made seven catches for 61 yards and a touchdown as the Giants lost 24–19.
 He finished the season with 65 receptions for 683 receiving yards and eight receiving touchdowns.
 The Giants made the playoffs with an 11–5 record.
 In his playoff debut, he had four receptions for 63 receiving yards in the 38–13 Wild Card Round loss to the Green Bay Packers.
-He was named to the PFWA All-Rookie Team following the season.
+He was named to the Pro Football Writers of America NFL All-Rookie Team following the season.

 2017

-Shepard started the 2017 season off with nine receptions for 67 receiving yards combined in the first two games against the Dallas Cowboys and Detroit Lions.
-In the next game, against the Philadelphia Eagles, he had seven receptions for 133 receiving yards and a receiving touchdown, which was a 77-yard reception.
+Shepard started the 2017 season off with nine receptions for 67 receiving yards combined in the first two games against the Cowboys and Detroit Lions.
+In the next game, against the Eagles, he had seven receptions for 133 receiving yards and a receiving touchdown, which was a 77-yard reception.
 During the 2017 season, Shepard missed multiple games due to reported issues with migraines.
 During Week 10 against the San Francisco 49ers, Shepard had a career high eleven receptions for 142 receiving yards as the Giants lost 31–21.
 Later that season, in Week 15 against the Philadelphia Eagles, Shepard tied his career high for receptions, and set a new high for targets, with sixteen.
 Shepard also caught a touchdown pass, which he did not during Week 10.
 Overall, he finished the 2017 season with 59 receptions for 731 receiving yards and two receiving touchdowns.

 2018

 In Week 7, against the Atlanta Falcons, Shepard had five receptions for 167 yards.
-In Week 10 against the San Francisco 49ers, Shepard had two catches for nine yards and the game-winning touchdown in the 27–23 win.
+In Week 10 against the 49ers, Shepard had two catches for nine yards and the game-winning touchdown in the 27–23 win.
 Overall, he finished the 2018 season with 66 receptions for 872 yards and four touchdowns.